 The above statistic is commonly cited by the National Osteoporosis Foundation and

-manufacturers of osteoporosis drugs.
-Many credible US scientists, however, do estimate
+osteoporosis drugs.
+Many credible US scientists, however, do estimate that

-that 40% of Caucasian women will experience an osteoporosis-related fracture during
+40% of Caucasian women will experience an osteoporosis-related fracture during the

 states that 1 in 3 women over 50 will experience an osteoporotic fracture during